Rent-A-Center Customer Horror Stories Allege Harassment at Home and Work

 in the end

 .
-But newly released complaints filed with the Federal Trade Commission (FTC) paint a sometimes disturbing picture of how Rent-A-Center tries to collect debts if you miss a payment.
+But newly released complaints filed with the Federal Trade Commission (

 I filed a Freedom of Information Act request with the FTC for consumer complaints filed against Rent-A-Center in the past year.
 The complaints are filled with some particularly shocking horror stories about the company.
 Some of the complaints even detail the terrifying ways in which Rent-a-Center employees will harass friends, family, neighbors, and even the coworkers of people who've done business with Rent-A-Center after a payment is missed.